PIPER'S Page

 I don't have any baby pictures because after I lived with the family for a year

 they decided that they didn’t want me any more.
-Lucky for me, they didn’t just
+Lucky for me, they didn’t just dump me

 out in the street or off in the country somewhere.